r4in/macbook-setup/README.md

-# My Awesome Book
+# For product designers, by product designers

-This file file serves as your book's preface, a great place to describe your book's content and ideas.
+This is a guide I wrote for the modern product designer in Symph, who has decided to reinstall OSX because it ran slower and slower with each OS update.
+A clean slate, a fresh start.